How to Choose the Best Realtor to Sell Your Home

 This means that any realtor can have that accolade slapped next to their name — as long as they pay for it.

-3. Interview qualified listing agents
+3. Interview qualified real estate agents

 Because that’s what it is.